 "In the traditional data center network you see these big iron switches, about the size of a refrigerator," said John Mui, senior product line manager for networking and infrastructure at Irvine, Calif.-based Broadcom Corp.
 "We see a move in the cloud and in the data center today toward a more distributed topology utilizing fixed-form factor switches and using standard, off-the-shelf, integrated silicon from [companies] like Broadcom."

 Many cloud providers, Web content providers and enterprise data centers are transitioning toward distributed "pizza box" core switches due to the size, power and cooling limitations of data centers, he said.
-Plus, distributed core switches enable "fast, flat and fat networks" to meet demand for very fast connectivity
+Plus, distributed core switches enable "fast, flat and fat networks" to meet demand for very fast connectivity between top-of-rack switches, Mui said.

 The StrataXGS Trident II series will certainly enable powerful, distributed core switches.
 Total switching capacity enabled by a single Trident II will range from 960 to 1280 Gbps at full duplex.
 With this chip, OEM vendors can build 1 RU or 2 RU switches with port counts of 96x10 Gigabit Ethernet (GbE) with 8x40 GbE, 64x10 GbE with 16x40 GbE, or 32x40 GbE.
 The chip also features ultra-low latency of 500 nanoseconds and a power requirement of 1 watt per port.